 Hong Kong Risk.
 The economy of Hong Kong has few natural resources and any fluctuation or shortage in the commodity markets could have a significant adverse effect on the Hong Kong economy.
 Hong Kong is also heavily dependent on international trade and finance.
 Additionally, the continuation and success of the current political, economic, legal and social policies of Hong Kong is dependent on and subject to the control of the Chinese government.
+China may change its policies regarding Hong Kong at any time.
+Any such change may adversely affect market conditions and the performance of Chinese and Hong Kong issuers and, thus, the value of securities in the Fund's portfolio.

 RQFII and QFII License Risk.
-A RQFII or QFII license and quota may be acquired to invest directly in RMB Bonds.
+A RQFII license and quota have been acquired, and a QFII license and quote may be acquired, to invest directly in RMB Bonds.
 The RQFII rules were adopted relatively recently and are novel.
 Chinese regulators may revise or discontinue the RQFII program at any time.
 The Fund's investments may be limited to the quota obtained by Krane and/or E Fund in their capacity as a RQFII or QFII on behalf of the Fund.
-There is no guarantee that the China Securities Regulatory Commission ("CSRC") will ultimately grant a RQFII or QFII license or quota, and the application process may take a significant amount of time.
+There is no guarantee that the China Securities Regulatory Commission ("CSRC") will ultimately grant a QFII license or quota, and the application process may take a significant amount of time.
 In addition, a reduction or elimination of the quota may have a material adverse effect on the ability of the Fund to achieve its investment objectives.
-Should the amount of RMB Bonds that the Fund is eligible to invest in be or become inadequate to meet its investment needs, such as if Krane or E Fund is unable to obtain RQFII or QFII status, the Fund may need to rely exclusively on investments through Bond Connect or the CIBM Program or the Exchange-Traded Bond Market to purchase RMB Bonds.
+Should the amount of RMB Bonds that the Fund is eligible to invest in be or become inadequate to meet its investment needs, such as if Krane or E Fund loses its RQFII status and is unable to obtain QFII status, the Fund may need to rely exclusively on investments through Bond Connect or the CIBM Program or the Exchange-Traded Bond Market to purchase RMB Bonds.

 Tax Risk.
-Although Chinese law provides for a tax on capital gains ("CGT") realized by non-residents, significant uncertainties surround the implementation of this law, particularly with respect to trading of debt-related RMB Bonds by ROFIIs and OFIIs.
+Although Chinese law provides for a tax on capital gains ("CGT") realized by non-residents, significant uncertainties surround the implementation of this law, particularly with respect to trading of debt-related RMB Bonds by RQFIIs and QFIIs.
 In addition, there is uncertainty as to the application and implementation of China's value added tax to the Fund's activities.
 It is also unclear how China's value added tax may apply to RMB Bonds and how such application may be affected by tax treaty provisions.
 The imposition of such taxes, as well as future changes in applicable PRC tax law, may adversely affect the Fund.
 The Fund reserves the right to establish a reserve for taxes which present uncertainty as to whether they will be assessed, although it currently does not do so.
 If the Fund establishes such a reserve but is not ultimately subject to these taxes, shareholders who redeemed or sold their shares while the reserve was in place will effectively bear the tax and may not benefit from the later release, if any, of the reserve.
 Conversely, if the Fund does not establish such a reserve but ultimately is subject to the tax, shareholders who redeemed or sold their shares prior to the tax being withheld, reserved or paid will have effectively avoided the tax.
 Investors should note that such provision, if any, may be excessive or inadequate to meet actual tax liabilities (which could include interest and penalties) on the Fund's investments.
 Any taxes imposed in connection with the Fund's activities will be borne by the Fund.
 As a result, investors may be advantaged or disadvantaged depending on the final rules of the relevant tax authorities.